 Baiba Skride’s natural approach to her music-making has endeared her to some of today’s most important conductors and orchestras worldwide.
 She is consistently invited for her refreshing interpretations, her sensitivity and delight in the music.
 The list of prestigious orchestras with whom she has worked include the Berliner Philharmoniker, Gewandhausorchester Leipzig, Boston and Chicago Symphony Orchestras, New York Philharmonic, Concertgebouworkest, Symphonieorchester des Bayerischen Rundfunks, Orchestre de Paris, London Symphony Orchestra, London Philharmonic Orchestra, Royal Stockholm Philharmonic Orchestra, Sydney Symphony Orchestra, Shanghai Symphony Orchestra and NHK Symphony.
-Notable conductors she collaborates with include Marin Alsop, Christoph Eschenbach, Ed Gardner, Susanna Mälkki, Andris Nelsons, Andres Orozco-Estrada, Santtu-Matias Rouvali, Vasily Petrenko, Yannick Nézet-Séguin, Tugan Sokhiev, John Storgårds and Simone Young.
+Notable conductors she collaborates with include Marin Alsop, Christoph Eschenbach, Ed Gardner, Susanna Mälkki, Andris Nelsons, Andres Orozco-Estrada, Santtu-Matias Rouvali, Andris Poga, Yannick Nézet-Séguin, Tugan Sokhiev, John Storgårds and Juraj Valcuha.

-Baiba Skride is anticipating the release of her Bartok recording with the WDR Sinfonieorchester and Eivind Aadland, adding to her prolific discography including her recently released Bartok recording with the WDR Sinfonieorchester and Eivind Aadland, as well as her American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony and Tampere Philharmonic Orchestra under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.
+Baiba Skride is anticipating the release of her Bartok recording with the WDR Sinfonieorchester and Eivind Aadland, adding to her prolific discography including her recently released Bartok recording with the WDR Sinfonieorchester and Eivind Aadland, as well as her American disc featuring Bernstein, Korngold and Rózsa with the Gothenburg Symphony and Tampere Philharmonic Orchestras under the baton of Santtu-Matias Rouvali and the debut recording of the Skride Quartet, all under the Orfeo label.

 Skride was born into a musical Latvian family in Riga where she began her studies, transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
 In 2001 she won the 1st prize of the Queen Elisabeth Competition.
 Baiba Skride plays the Yfrah Neaman Stradivarius kindly loaned to her by the Neaman family through the Beare’s International Violin Society.